learn-academy-2023-charlie/wildlife-tracker-SunkissedQueen/README.md

     - to display an html form to update an existing instance
   ### new
     - to display an html form to create a new instance
+### API endpoints
 To make requests on the other API endpoints that interacts with the data:
 - create a branch for each API endpoint
 - create a controller method for that endpoint
 - To see the avaiable routes: $ `rails routes -E`
+### Postman
 - Postman: data visualization tool used to make request to the API and check that the API endpoint will produce a successful response
 ***NOTE: You don't have to make an account to use Postman.***
 - Status: 200 OK means it was a successful request/response
 - Status: 404 Not found